Hello My Name Is...

-Hello My Name Is... is the debut studio album by American singer and songwriter Bridgit Mendler released on October 22, 2012, through Hollywood Records.
+Hello My Name Is... is the only studio album by the American singer and songwriter Bridgit Mendler, released on October 22, 2012, through Hollywood Records.
 Mendler began planning the project in 2011 and co-wrote all of its tracks.
-The first single of the album, "Ready or Not", premiered on August 3, 2012, and was released as a digital download on August 7, 2012.
+The first single of the album, "Ready or Not", premiered on August 3, 2012, and was released as a digital download on August 7.
 The song debuted and peaked at number seven on the UK Singles Chart and reached number 49 on the US Billboard Hot 100 chart.

 The album debuted at number thirty on the US Billboard 200 and at number 20 on the US Billboard Digital Albums chart with over 12,000 pure album sales.
 It also charted at number 17 on the Polish Albums Chart, its first appearance on a chart outside the US.

 She has used three more songs to promote her album, the singles "Hurricane" and "Top of the World", and the promotional single "Forgot to Laugh".
 The album received mainly positive reviews from music critics, who praised Mendler's vocals and songwriting skills, but criticized the songs for sounding too alike and lacking direction.
-It remains Mendler's sole studio album release.